-Right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
+The Company classifies right-of-use assets in the appropriate classes of property, plant and equipment.
+These assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 If the Company is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying assets' useful lives.
 Depreciation on the items of the right-of-use assets is calculated using the straight-line method over their estimated useful lives as follows:

-Useful lives in years 34 - 63 5
+Land Suildings Useful lives in years 34 - 63